 Rather than merely translating words or signs, a professional interpreter seeks to achieve equivalence by conveying the spirit and intent of the message.
 A professional signed language interpreter needs to be fluent in both American Sign Language (ASL) and English so as to grasp and formulate thoughts in both languages.
 Beyond linguistic fluency, additional training is required in the interpreting skills that are critical to successful interpretation.
 Interpreters also need to be able to adapt to a variety of communication styles, modalities, and languages ranging from ASL to a more English-influenced form of signing.

 Some interpreters receive additional training in specialized skills such as signed or oral transliteration or interpreting for individuals who are both Deaf and blind.
 All professional interpreters must abide by the RID Code of Professional Conduct which sets the profession’s ethical standards.

 Who needs an interpreter?

 Anytime communication is necessary between people who do not share a common language and culture a professional interpreter SHOULD BE USED.
+Many laws now require the use of an interpreter in certain situations.
 Such situations include: